 Where a prescribed item is in use during a period that is prohibited for that item under the EPRN Regulations, the officer can issue an on-the-spot fine.

-Municipal councils may have local laws (previously called Former name of local laws. under the Local Government Act 1989 (Vic)) to control and prohibit noise.
+Municipal councils may have local laws (previously called by-laws under the Local Government Act 1989 (Vic)) to control and prohibit noise.
 Those local laws in force are diverse and it will be necessary to check with the local council to determine whether a particular noise problem is covered in your area.
 Some councils have local laws that deal, for example, with barking dogs and raised voices.

 Any complaints about noise should be directed to the officer responsible for local laws or the Environmental Health Officer of the council.